 The practice of foreign exchange only occurs in a sale and purchase contract.
-The and purchase sale transaction a muammalah practice that is justified by Islamic sharia.
+The sale and purchase transaction is a muammalah practice that is justified by Islamic sharia.
 Allah SWT in Surah Al Baqarah verse 275 says:

 Those who eat usury cannot stand up but are like the standing of a person who has been possessed by a demon because he is mad.
-That is because they say that
+That is because they say that buying and selling are the same as usury.
+Whereas Allah has justified buying and selling and forbidding usury.
+Whoever gets a warning from his Lord, then he stops, and then what he has earned before becomes his and his business is (up to) Allah.
+Whoever repeats, then are residents of hell, they are eternal in it.